Topological dynamics of Polish group extensions

 \section{Background}

 For this section, let $G$ be any topological group.
 A \emph{$G$-ambit} is a pair $(X, x_0)$ with $X$ a $G$-flow and $x_0\in X$ a distinguished point with dense orbit.
 If $(Y, y_0)$ is another ambit, we say that $\phi\colon X\to Y$ is a \emph{map of ambits} if $\phi$ is a $G$-map and $\phi(x_0) = y_0$.
 Notice that there is at most one map of ambits from $(X, x_0)$ to $(Y, y_0)$.
 One can in fact construct the \emph{greatest ambit}, denoted $(\S(G), 1_G)$, which is an ambit admitting a map of ambits onto any other ambit and is unique up to isomorphism.
 The orbit $1_G\cdot G$ is homeomorphic to (and identified with) $G$, and $\S(G)$ is often called the \emph{Samuel compactification} of $G$.
-As an examples, when $G$ is a discrete group, then $\S(G)\cong \beta G$, the space of ultrafilters on $G$.
+As an example, when $G$ is a discrete group, then $\S(G)\cong \beta G$, the space of ultrafilters on $G$.
+In general, $\S(G)$ has the following universal property: if $X$ is a compact space and $f\colon G\to X$ is left-uniformly continuous, then $f$ can be continuously extended to $\S(G)$.
 For two different constructions of $\S(G)$, see \cite{KPT} or \cite{ZucThesis}.

 The universal property of $\S(G)$ allows us to give $\S(G)$ the structure of a \emph{compact left-topological semigroup}, a compact space $S$ endowed with a semigroup structure so that for each $s\in S$, the map $\lambda_s\colon S\to S$ given by $\lambda_s(t) = st$ is continuous.
 Fix $p\in S(G)$.
 Then $(\overline{p\cdot G}, p)$ is an ambit, so there is a unique map of ambits $\lambda_p\colon (\S(G), 1_G)\to (\overline{p\cdot G}, p)$.
 Now given $p, q\in \S(G)$, we declare that $p\cdot q = \lambda_p(q)$.
 Associativity follows because $\lambda_p\circ \lambda_q$ and $\lambda_{pq}$ are both $G$-maps sending $1_G$ to $pq$, hence they must be equal.